 The Bridesmaid Breaks Through

 Sometimes, you have to admire the courage of punters.
-The faithful who took the $2.20 about in the Sydney Cup at must be the most dedicated around.
+The faithful who took the $2.20 about in the at Wentworth Park must be the most dedicated around.
 And they must have deep pockets.

 Certainly it was a fine win but it was the first time the bitch has greeted the judge since it won the National Championship in Perth back in August.
 In between it had chalked up five consecutive placings, including one in its heat last week.
 Logically, the fans should have been broke by now.